Basheer5127/therapeutic-messages/README.md

 # therapeutic-messages
-A quick projecy to help brighten the mood of close friends amidst a shitty day.
+A quick project to help brighten the mood of close friends amidst a shitty day.
 Built using React, TailwindCSS and Framer Motion